rishumehra/Markdown-cheat-sheet-for-UX-Writers/README.md

 `#UXWriting` `#ContentDesign` `#Markdown`

-Here is the [Markdown Cheat-Sheet for UX Writers](Markdown-Cheat-Sheet-for-UX-Writers.md) and in [PDF format](Markdown-Cheat-Sheet-for-UX-Writers.pdf).
+Here is the [Markdown Cheat-Sheet for UX Writers](Markdown-Cheat-Sheet-for-UX-Writers.md) in `.md` format and in [PDF format](Markdown-Cheat-Sheet-for-UX-Writers.pdf).